 I need you to dispose of the wish for what was.
 Please trust me when I say I am not well.
 Because I may never recover from this illness.
 The doctors don’t even know.
 I sincerely hope this won’t be it, but it might be.
 And if I will always be as I am now, will it be enough?
 Will I be enough for you?

 You’re my mum.
 I need you.
 And want to know I am ok as I am in your eyes despite my body not working as it once did.
 That you still love me.
 Know that I love you.
 This love is all I ever want for us.

 Do you have an illness, condition or injury you may never recover from?
 And has that fact impacted your relationship with your mother or daughter?
 What was your situation like and what did you do?
 Feel free to share your story below as it can resonate with other people and help them see that they are not alone.

 If you are living with a challenging health issue or are caring for someone who is, and would like support on any of the issues discussed here, have a look at how we can work together and get in touch for a free no obligation consultation.

 Pass it forward

-If you think a friend or family member would benefit from reading this post, or you just want to share it with the world, share using the icons below.
+Know someone who would benefit from reading this blog, or you just want to spread the ideas, click on the icons to share.

 © Copyright Barbara Babcock 2016